How to Sign off an Email in French

 This is a way of saying “kisses” in English.
 This is what you would say to relatives and close friends to finish your e-mail.

-Now you’re all set to finally finish that email that you have been putting off 😉.
+Hopefully, these email sign offs in French can help you boost your confidence levels and expand your language practice.
+In fact, you’re all set to finally finish that email that you have been putting off ;).
 If you don’t know which closing is most appropriate, it's usually best to err on the side of caution and use the more formal option.
-No one will ever be offended by excessive formality!
+No one will ever be offended by excessive formality when offering kind regards in French!

 Oh, One More Thing...